ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 ##### Disclaimer
 You can use a mouse. \
-I configured a mouse to allow, "guests" to show me stuff in my workstation. \
+I configured a mouse to allow "guests" to show me stuff in my workstation. \
-I use mouse to **read** code, I feel it more convenient. \
+I use a mouse to **read** code, personally I find it more convenient. \
-I use mouse when showing someone in my workstation to allow him to follow what I doing.
+I use a mouse when showing someone in my workstation so they can follow along.

 #### The right way to program
 It's a strong saying but I'm convinced that `nvim` is the right way to program.